An introduction to color theory

 A tertiary color is an even mixture between two secondary colors.

-Two secondary colors combined also contain the three primary colors.
+The combination of two secondary colors also contains the three primary colors.

-It's a mixture of three primaries in 1:2:1 proportion.
+The mixture consists of three primary colors in a 1:2:1 ratio.

-The common primary color is always dominant and hence determines the color.
+The common primary color is always dominant, and hence it determines the color.

 Tertiary colors are less saturated and a bit gray or brown.

-There are three tertiary colors: green-violet, green-orange, violet-orange.
+There are three tertiary colors: green-violet, green-orange, and violet-orange.

 Tertiary colors

-Complementary colors are pairs of colors that, when mixed, cancel each other out and form desaturated, neutral color close gray.
+Complementary colors are pairs of colors that, when mixed, cancel each other out and form a desaturated, neutral color close to gray.

 Two complementary colors together contain the three primary colors.

-The complement of any primary color can be made by combining the two other primary colors.
+You can create the complement of any primary color by combining the two other primary colors.

 The primary-secondary complementary pairs are red and green, blue and orange, and yellow and violet.